AdrianaStoi/Taste-of-Romania/README.md

 * I applied Object-Oriented Programming principles in the project, along with Django’s Class-based generic views.
 I created three additional custom models besides the ones from the walkthrough (Product, Order Line, Order, Category, User Profile).
 These new custom models are "Review", "Favorites" and "Inquiry".
 * I used Allauth library for the user authentication system.

 * The **"Review"** model enables logged in users to comment on products.
-The Review comment model includes the fields "Comment" and "Rating".
+The Review model includes the fields "Comment" and "Rating".
 The "Product" custom model is linked as a Foreign Key ensuring that each comment is associated with a specific product.
 Also, the ‘User’ built in model serves as a Foreign Key, as each comment is attributed to a single user.

 * The "rating" field was not implemented in the project at this time due to time constraints.
 This feature is to be added at a later time.